Cosmic-ray-electron boosted light dark matter: Implications of LZ 2025 data

-The non-relativistic galactic halo DM particles with MeV scale mass and velocity $\sim 10^{-3}c$ fails to generate a recoil energy above the threshold energy ($\gtrsim$ keV) of the multi-ton detectors making the existing direct searches ineffective in detecting light halo DM particles.
-To circumvent this deadlock, a subdominant boosted component of light DM with almost relativistic speeds are being explored \cite{Bringmann:2018cvk,Ema:2018bih}.
-MeV-scale DM particles in the halo with electronic or nuclear interactions are expected to inevitably scatter with highly energetic (with energy $\gtrsim$ GeV-TeV) cosmic rays in the galaxy and thus may gain kinetic energies higher than the experimental thresholds.
-This sub-population of light DM reaching the Earth-based multi-ton detectors and producing a unique recoil signature may help to resolve the intriguing puzzle of the light DM.
-Null observations of any such recoil leads to stringent constraint on the respective DM interactions \cite{Bringmann:2018cvk, Ema:2018bih,Dent:2019krz,Dent:2020syp,Bardhan:2022bdg,Bell:2020rkw,Ghosh:2024dqw}.
+The non relativistic galactic halo DM particles with MeV scale mass and velocity $\sim 10^{-3}c$ fail to generate a recoil energy above the threshold energy ($\gtrsim$ keV) of the multiton detectors making the existing direct searches ineffective in detecting light halo DM particles.
+To circumvent this deadlock, a subdominant boosted component of light DM with almost relativistic speeds is being explored \cite{Bringmann:2018cvk,Ema:2018bih}.
+MeV-scale DM particles in the halo with electronic or nuclear interactions are expected to inevitably scatter with highly energetic (with energy $\gtrsim$ GeV-TeV) cosmic rays in the Galaxy and thus may gain kinetic energies higher than the experimental thresholds.
+This subpopulation of light DM reaching the Earth-based multiton detectors and producing a unique recoil signature may help to resolve the intriguing puzzle of the light DM.
+Null observations of any such recoil lead to stringent constraint on the respective DM interactions \cite{Bringmann:2018cvk, Ema:2018bih,Dent:2019krz,Dent:2020syp,Bardhan:2022bdg,Bell:2020rkw,Ghosh:2024dqw}.
 Numerous works in the recent past have explored the novel idea of DM boosted by other mechanisms as well, to probe such light DM interactions.
-Examples include DM boosted by blazar jet \cite{Wang:2021jic,Jeesun:2025gzt,DeMarchi:2025uoo}, diffuse supernova neutrinos \cite{Das:2021lcr, DeRomeri:2023ytt}, supernova emission \cite{Bhalla:2025vnq} , solar reflection \cite{An:2017ojc,Emken:2024nox}.
+Examples include DM boosted by blazar jet \cite{Wang:2021jic,Herrera:2023nww,Jeesun:2025gzt,DeMarchi:2025uoo}, diffuse supernova neutrinos \cite{Das:2021lcr, DeRomeri:2023ytt}, supernova emission \cite{Bhalla:2025vnq} , and solar reflection \cite{An:2017ojc,Emken:2024nox}.